 Make the Batter

 Combine tempura mix and 2 Tbsp. very cold water in another mixing bowl.
 Add additional cold water, 1 Tbsp. at a time, until the consistency is extremely thin, like heavy cream.

 Warm Tortillas and Heat Oil

 Place a large non-stick pan over medium heat.
 Place tortillas, one at a time, in hot, dry pan and cook until warmed, 30 seconds per side.
 Alternatively, wrap tortillas in a damp paper towel and microwave, 30-60 seconds.

 Wrap tortillas in foil to keep warm.

 Raise heat to medium-high and add canola oil to pan used to warm tortillas.
 Heat oil, 3-5 minutes.
 Test oil temperature by adding a drop of batter to it.
 It should sizzle gently.
 If it browns immediately, turn heat down and let oil cool.

 Cook the Fish

 Line a plate with a paper towel.
 Dip tilapia pieces in batter to cover evenly.

 Working in batches, carefully add tilapia pieces to hot oil and cook until golden brown and pieces reach a minimum internal temperature of 145 degrees, 2-3 minutes per side.

-Transfer to towel-lined plate, and season with a pinch of salt.
+Transfer to towel-lined plate.
+Season finished pieces with a pinch of salt.

 Plate dish as pictured on front of card, placing tilapia in tortillas, and topping with slaw and pickled shallot.
-Garnish with cilantro and lime wedges.
+Garnish with cilantro and squeeze lime wedges over to taste.
 Bon appétit!